On the k-Independence Required by Linear Probing and Minwise Independence: Linear probing with -independence

-\paragraph{Upper bound} We will now prove a matching upper bound of $O(\sqrt n)$ on the expected query cost with any 2-independent scheme.
-As in the lower bound, we hash $n$ keys into $[t]$, $t=[2n]$, and divide $[t]$ into $\sqrt n$ intervals of length $d=2\sqrt n$.
+\paragraph{Upper bound} We will now prove a matching upper bound of $O(\sqrt n)$ on the expected query time $T$ with any 2-independent scheme.
+As an upper bound on the query time, we consider the longest run length $L$ in the whole linear probing table.
+Then $T=O(L)$ no matter which location the query key hash to.
+Therefore it does not matter if the hash value of the query key depends on the hashing of the stored keys.

+The table size is $t=(1+\eps)n$, for some $\eps\in(0,1]$, and we assume for simplicity that $n$ is a square and $\sqrt n$ divides $t$.
+We will prove that $\E[L]=O(\sqrt n/\eps)$.
+As in the lower bound, we divide $[t]$ into $\sqrt n$ equal sized intervals.
 We view keys as colliding if they hash to the same interval.
-We want to argue that long runs imply too many collisions for $2$-independence.
+We want to argue that a large run imply too many collisions for $2$-independence, but the argument is not based on a standard 2\nd moment bound.